 Just as urban living spaces shrink, container gardening’s efficiency has shot up dramatically.
 You’ll see significantly higher yields from pots than traditional beds, and that’s just the start.

-Water usage drops 40% with the right crops, while your fertilizer costs get cut in half through smarter soil management.
+The right crops cut how much you water, and smarter soil management trims fertilizer costs.
 The numbers reveal something unexpected about spacing, pest control, and those quick-growing 45-day varieties.

 Here’s what the data actually shows about growing food in confined spaces.